YanweiJIN/yanweijin.github.io/_pages/cv.md

   * Hong Kong Centre for Cerebro-Cardiovascular Health Engineering
   * Supervisor: Yuanting ZHANG(Chair Professor)
   * Research Assistant:
-    * Studied blood pressure (BP) monitoring and analysis based on PPG and PTT.
     * Applied noise reduction techniques to ECG, BP, and PTT data using scipy, pandas, and other tools.
-    * Learned deep learning and developed a predictive BP model to improve accuracy.
+    * Analyzed BP prediction models based on PTT and PPG.
+    * Produced BP prediction models and improved accuracy by Machine Learning.

 * Construction of a knowledge graph-based chronic disease risk prediction model and health management pathway in the context of big data based on knowledge graph under the background of Big Data (National Natural Science Foundation of China)
   * Jul 2022-Present